StyraInc/rego-style-guide/README.md

 ### Prefer snake_case for rule names and variables

-The built-in functions use `snake_case` for naming — follow that convention for your own rules, functions and variables.
+The built-in functions use `snake_case` for naming — follow that convention for your own rules, functions, and variables.

 **Avoid**
 ```rego